jaythad13/Mathematikezettelkasten/Calculus on manifolds --- spivak/notes/Topological considerations.md

 ##### _definition:_ open set

 A set $U \subset \bb R^n$ is an open set if for each $\bvec x \in U$ we have some open rectangle $A$ such that $\bvec x \in A \subset U$.

+Note that all though this looks different, it is equivalent to the [[Analysis --- rudin/notes/Open and closed sets|metric space notion of open sets]] with $r$-neighbourhoods.
+The idea is that since $r$-neighbourhoods are open in this "rectangular topology" and open rectangles are open in the "$r$-neighbourhood topology", if a set is open according to one, it's open in the other.
+For example, if a set is open in the rectangle topology, then inside every rectangle, we can draw an $r$-neighbourhood around the desired point, and thus, the set is open in the $r$-neighbourhood topology.

 ##### _definition:_ closed